The only country to ever make me jealous was Canada.

 When judging visa applications, Canada looks most scrutinizingly at criminal history.
 Anyone with a serious crime on their record may be banned from entering Canada for several years.
 What constitutes a serious crime is dependent on Canadian law e.g. drunk driving is a misdemeanor in the USA but a felony in Canada, which is grounds for denial.
 Concerned applicants should refer to this webpage for more information on this subject.

-How to Travel in Canada
+How to Get Around Canada

 Almost every major Canadian destination is reachable via bus, train, plane, or ferry.
 Should you rely on public transport, buses will be the most affordable way of getting around.
 Trains and planes have limited routes and are notoriously expensive.
 This is more so the case as you get off the beaten path and venture into the far northern regions.
 It’s at times like this where you’ll wish you really had your own ride.